Instanton construction of the mapping cone Thom-Smale complex: Mapping cone Hodge theory

 \section{Mapping cone Hodge theory}

 We now begin the analytic studies.
-In this section, we introduce the mapping cone Laplacian and present its deformation in the sense of Witten \cite{witten}.
+In this section, we introduce the mapping cone Laplacian and present its deformation.
 Also, we explain the details about the mapping cone Witten instanton complex (\ref{define the mapping cone witten instanton}).

 First, we define norms.
 Let $\nabla$ be the Levi-Civita connection of the metric $g$ on $M$.
 Then for any $\alpha\in\Omega^k(M)$,

 is a smooth section of the bundle

 We can naturally view $g$ as a bundle metric on $\left(\otimes^n T^*M\right)\otimes\Lambda^kT^*M$.
 Let $\dvol_g$ be the volume form on $M$ associated with $g$.
 By \cite[Part 3, Section 4, Definition 4.6]{handbookofglobalanalysis}, the $n$-th Sobolev norm determined by $g$ is given by